DSKunth/Analyze-AB-Test-Result/README.md

-# Analyze-A-B-Test-Results
-A/B tests are very commonly performed by data analysts and data scientists.
-It is important to get some practice working with the difficulties of these.
+# Analyze A/B Test Results
-For this project, you will be working to understand the results of an A/B test run by an e-commerce website.
-The company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.
-Your goal is to work through this notebook to help the company understand if they should implement this new page, keep the old page, or perhaps run the experiment longer to make their decision.
+An e-commerce company has developed a new web page in order to try and increase the number of users who ***"convert"***, meaning the number of users who decide to pay for their products and services.
+The goal of this project is to help the company decide whether they should ***implement the new web page***, ***keep the old page*** or ***run the experiment longer*** to make their decision.